Nintendo 3DS: Newsbeat's sneak preview

 With big product launches from other rivals the traditionally busy run up to Christmas could be more competitive than ever.

-Sony released its new Playstation Move controller last month.
+Sony has plans to release its new Playstation Move controller in mid September.

 While the new motion control system for Microsoft Xbox, Kinect, is expected to hit the shelves later in autumn.